Nelson-Delpozo/scheduler/README.md

 we still need next:

+shifts in PROD showing the correct date, but time is 4 hours prior availabilities in PROD showing date one day behind, and 4 hours prior

 additional super-admin capabilities (users, metrics) need to add edit/delete functionality to shifts in the admin-dashboard, including 'assign to', add to schedules need to add edit/delete functionality to availabilities in employee dashboard